 Tidewater Community College is mindful of its responsibility for the safety and security of its students, employees, and visitors and is committed to promoting a safe and secure environment.
-Because no college or university campus is isolated from crime, TCC has developed policies and procedures that are designed to ensure that reasonable measures are taken to protect people and property on the college’s campuses.
+Because no college or university campus is isolated from crime, TCC has developed policies and procedures that are designed to ensure that reasonable measures are taken to protect people and property on the college’s campuses and other locations.
 To help maintain a safe and secure environment, TCC has contracted with a private firm to provide unarmed security staff.
-A full time Director of Safety and Security Director oversees the day-to-day security operation at all TCC locations.
+A full-time Director of Safety & Security oversees the day-to-day security operation at all TCC locations.

-Students, faculty, and staff are to register to receive TCC Alerts through the following website https://alerts.tcc.edu/.
+Students, faculty, and staff are encouraged to register to receive TCC Alerts through the following website https://alerts.tcc.edu/.

-- At the TCC campus or location affected by the emergency or dangerous situation, the Campus Provost (or successor) will initiate the emergency response and will, if able to do so, notify students and employees via TCC Alerts, and by e-mail, runners, two-way radio, digital signage, and a telephone call tree.
+- At the TCC campus or location affected by the emergency or dangerous situation, the Campus Provost (or successor) will initiate the emergency response and will, if able to do so, notify students and employees via TCC Alerts, by e-mail, by the use of runners, two-way radio communication, digital signage, through an external speaker system, and a telephone call tree.

 - Upon becoming aware of an emergency or dangerous situation, the Executive Staff member responsible for the campus or other TCC location (i.e., Campus Provost or Vice President or their respective designated successors) will immediately notify the college’s Emergency Management Coordinator (i.e., Executive Vice President or designated successor) and the College President.
 At the affected campus or other TCC location, the Executive Staff member (or designated successor) will establish command of the incident, assess the situation, and coordinate the response, including transitioning Incident Command to emergency responders as they arrive at the scene.
 The Emergency Management Coordinator will, based upon the nature of the emergency or dangerous situation, determine both the contents of and the audience to whom emergency notification will be sent and will initiate the notification system.

-- In the event that the emergency or dangerous situation will affect the larger community external to TCC, the Emergency Management Coordinator, assisted by the Chief Communications Officer, will determine the contents of the message to be communicated to the public and the means by which to do so, e.g., college website, radio/TV, media conference, locality Emergency Operations Center, etc.
+- In the event that the emergency or dangerous situation will affect the larger community external to TCC, the Emergency Management Coordinator, assisted by the Associate Vice President for Interactive Communications/PIO, will determine the contents of the message to be communicated to the public and the means by which to do so, e.g., college website, radio/TV, media conference, locality Emergency Operations Center, etc.